-Promising new drug targets for cocaine addiction foundJanuary 20th, 2014 in Neuroscience /
+Promising new drug targets for cocaine addiction foundJanuary 20, 2014 in Medicine & Health / Neuroscience

 Researchers from the Icahn School of Medicine at Mount Sinai have identified a new molecular mechanism by which cocaine alters the brain's reward circuits and causes addiction.
 Published online in the journal Proceedings of the National Academy of Sciences by Dr. Eric J. Nestler, MD, PhD, and colleagues, the preclinical research reveals how an abundant enzyme and synaptic gene affect a key reward circuit in the brain, changing the ways genes are expressed in the nucleus accumbens.
 The DNA itself does not change, but its "mark" activates or represses certain genes encoding synaptic proteins within the DNA.
 The marks indicate epigenetic changes—changes made by enzymes—that alter the activity of the nucleus accumbens.